Knowledge Gaps 2

 - identify finer-grained habitat characteristics of nest site selection

-- using Landsat imaging and GIS, estimate available potential nest habitat of this type
+- using satellite imaging and GIS, estimate available potential nest habitat of this type

 Archibald, GW & Swengel, SR. 1985.
 Comparative ecology and behaviour of Eastern Sarus Cranes and Brolgas in Australia Proceedings of the 1985 Crane Workshop, pp. 107-116.(download from Ozcranes Downloads»).

 LH Walkinshaw.
 1973.
 Cranes of the world.
 New York, Winchester.

 A Mukherjee et al. 2000.
 Nest and eggs of sarus crane (Grus antigone antigone Linn.).
 Zoos Print Journal 15(12): 375-385.

 FlockingAs outlined in Sarus Crane FAQ3, Sarus have been observed using fewer habitats than Brolgas but records from areas with both species give no broad indicator of habitat choice based on ‘wetter’ vs. ‘drier’ environments.
 More detailed information on characteristics of habitats used by either or both species is needed to consider potential conflict or exclusion between them, and whether land use changes might advantage one species over the other.
 This knowledge gap is a major focus of Tim Nevard's PhD study».